Political Studies, Business

 James teaches in the fields of business and political studies, and he serves as the Director of the CMU Centre for Resilience.
 His research interests lie in the nexus between business, politics, and enviornmental studies, in the field of ecological economics.
 He is also a Board Director with the Assiniboine Credit Union.

-James teaches political studies and social entrepreneurship, and he serves as the Director of the CMU Centre for Resilience.
-He studied political economy with a focus in ecological economics and is interested in the political, cultural, and institutional shift towards ecological resilience and the steady state economy.
-Sub-topics of interest include behavioural economics and cultural transmission of knowledge, carbon reduction strategies, complementary financial instruments, social entrepreneurship, and cooperative business structures.
+James is interested in exploring applied pathways to foster the political, cultural, and institutional shift towards ecological and economic resilience.
+Sub-topics of interest include behavioural economics and the cultural transmission of knowledge, carbon reduction strategies, complementary financial instruments, social entrepreneurship, organizational behaviour, and experiential pedagogy.

-His teaching is informed by professional experience in the insolvency field, in policy positions with organizations and lawmakers, and in the communications industry as an editor.
-In addition to his position with CMU, he is a Board Director for the Assiniboine Credit Union and a co-owner of Fools & Horses Coffee.
-He serves in a voluntary capacity as the Canadian Director of the Centre for the Advancement of the Steady State Economy (CASSE), the Social Enterprise Liaison with the Green Action Centre, and as the Co-Chair of Transition Winnipeg.
-He has an MPhil in Economics ("Land Economy") from Cambridge University.
+His interests are informed by professional experience in the insolvency field, in policy positions with organizations and lawmakers, and as a small business owner.
+Over the last few years, he served as a managing co-founder of Fools & Horses Coffees, the Director of Advocacy with the Winnipeg Chamber of Commerce, the Canadian Director of the Centre for the Advancement of the Steady State Economy (CASSE), the Social Enterprise Liaison with the Green Action Centre (which established Compost Winnipeg), and the Co-Chair of Transition Winnipeg, (which established the Farm Fresh Food Hub and South Osborne Market).

 MPhil Economics (Land Economy), Cambridge University; Double BA (Hons.) in Political Studies, Theatre, and Rhetoric & Communications, University of Winnipeg